chloedepc/ai-data-transparency-odi/text/appendix.md

 ### 6. Region groupings

-The regional groupings in this analysis follow the World Bank typology, which is also adopted in Stanford HAI’s latest AI Index report.
+The regional groupings in this analysis follow the [World Bank typology](https://datatopics.worldbank.org/world-development-indicators/images/figures-png/world-by-region-map.pdf), which is also adopted in [Stanford HAI’s 2025 AI Index report](https://hai.stanford.edu/ai-index/2025-ai-index-report).
 These groupings are not based on AI capacities, as there is no existing AI regions typology, but are intended to provide a standardized framework for categorizing regions based on general geographic and economic characteristics.